Cinema of Small Nations Competition

 - Fiction, documentary or animated feature films have to have a duration over 60 minutes.
 The duration for short films is limited to 25 minutes including credits.

 - Submission of the film represents agreement with the regulations of the festival.
-The call for submissions ends on 15 April 2019.
-The Festival is not obliged to offer comments or reasons for not selecting a film submitted for one of Festival’s programme and will only contact the selected film representatives.
+Submissions for the 2019 edition are now closed.
+The Festival is not obliged to offer comments or reasons for not selecting a film submitted for one of the Festival’s programmes and will only contact the selected film representatives.

 - The cost of entry for a feature film is €25 and €10 for a short film.